 The formal fishing village of Bing Bao is just a photographic mine, not to be missed.
 Worthless saying that all comes at an affordable price.

-We just wanted to have some time off.
-We just wanted to have some good food.
-We just wanted to have an easy “quick” flight off Melbourne.
-We ended up in Penang after we read so many good reviews about the fantastic food.
+I just wanted to have some time off.
+I just wanted to have some good food.
+I just wanted to have an easy “quick” flight off Melbourne.
+I ended up in Penang after I read so many good reviews about the fantastic food.

 I was so impressed by this island that I would not hesitate more than 5 minutes to book a flight and go back.
 The attraction number one is food, even better than photography, which is quite rare for my personal priorities.

 Worthless saying that food photography is clearly a must.
-We based ourselves in George Town and from there we visited the island.
+I based myself in George Town and from there I visited the island.
 This town is the mecca of Malaysian street food and most probably one of the best “food oriented” place in the world, a personal list that includes any typical Italian or French destination.

 Photography is just amazing and it goes from the awesome villages, to the deep gorges, the steep mountains and much much more.
 Food is a dream and you will not get bored with the nightlife if you are into it.
 Overall a great destination.
 If possible avoid August, a time when hotels are usually booked out.